CrociDB/bulletty/CONTRIBUTING.md

 # Contributing to bulletty

-We're excited you're interested in contributing to bulletty, a TUI (Terminal User Interface) RSS/ATOM feed reader that puts data ownership back in the user's hands.
+I'm excited you're interested in contributing to **bulletty**, a TUI (Terminal User Interface) RSS/ATOM feed reader that puts data ownership back in the user's hands.
 As this project is under active development, your contributions are incredibly valuable.
+I hope you're having a good time using the tool, in the first place, and want to contribute because you believe in the project or because you think there's something that's very necessary to improve your and other people's experience.
+I assume you are familiar with the idea of this project and with its functionalities.

 ## Reporting Bugs